 Harnessing The Meaning of The Spiral Symbol

-This shape is a fundamental building block of nature.
-We see it in flowers and the Nautilus Shell.
+Since this shape is a fundamental building block, it makes sense to use this pattern to express and convey important messages and themes.
+We see nature doing the same thing, from flowers to the Nautilus Shell.
 We can spot this symbol in the swirling energy vortex of storms and tornados.
 These examples in nature help us to recognize the importance of this structure.
 Could it be because we are on this tiny planet whirling around one of 100 billion suns in a spinning spiral galaxy?

 1) Make it Your Own

 Make this symbol your own.
 Draw it, look for it.
 See it when you close your eyes.
-This marvelous corkscrew form is used in the art of almost all cultures, from ancient primitive rock carvings on all continents to today’s corporate logos.
+You can find this marvelous corkscrew form in the art of almost all cultures, from ancient primitive rock carvings on all continents to today’s corporate logos.
 They show up in Celtic art, Native American petroglyphs, Nazca earthworks, Arabic architecture, Japanese rock gardens, Hindu spiritual texts, Australian aboriginal paintings, and African art.

 Surprisingly, no single religious or political group claims exclusive rights to the shape.
 Therefore, the meaning of the spiral symbol is diverse.
 It is prolific in many ancient Shamanic practices to facilitate entrance into the dreamlike state of Shamanic Consciousness.
 Hypnotists use this form to induce a similar trance-like state.